gerritjvv/kafka-fast/README.md

 |:send-cache-expire-after-access | 5 | seconds to expire an entry after read |
 |:consume-step | 100000 | The max number of messages to consume in a single work unit |
 |:redis-conf | ```:redis-conf {:host "localhost" :max-active 10 :timeout 500}``` | The redis configuration for the consumer |

+### Performance configuration for consuming

+Due to the way the work unit allocation works, if you read more bytes in a single request than the messages in a work unit there will be waste
+and performance will not be optimum.
+The same happens if your message size is big so that only a small amount of messages falls into a single work unit
+withing the max bytes requested.
+As a rule of thumb max-bytes should be big enough to fit e.g 100 000 messages in a single response (without blowing the memory)
+some examples values are 100mb 200mb etc, the batch-num-messages should be equal to or just over that size, it could even be double.

+This ensures that on each request you get a reasonable amount of messages in bytes and also a little as possible messages are wasted due to the work unit size.

+The consumer will print a warning log entry when ever the wasted messages is more than half of the work-units size.

 ## Java